Building a Writing Practice

 WEEK 8: Asking for the Help You Need at Various Stages of the Writing Process

-• Group call: Coaching session on finding ways to move forward at various stages of the writing process.
+Group coaching session on finding ways to move forward at various stages of the writing process.
+Check-in at the start so that people can share goals for the coming week and talk about how things went the previous week.